alicelambda/blag/content/posts/microcorruption.md

 44ac:  cf43 0700      mov.b	#0x0, 0x7(r15)
 44b0:  3041           ret
 ```
-The `check_password` function reads our password off of the stack. `Check_password` then compares our password to the password constructed by the move byte instructions.
+The `check_password` function reads our constructed password off of the stack. `Check_password` then compares our password to the password we put in.
 ```
 44bc <check_password>
 44bc:  0e43           clr	r14